Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Introduction

-Guided by well-established principles of design~\cite{dam2025five, orr2024engineering, floyd1984systematic}, we develop a blueprint for AI assurance by following the three fundamental stages of design, namely (1) identifying requirements, (2) prototyping a solution, (3) and conducting early testing to validate the design.
-We begin by identifying five \emph{design requirements} for an AI assurance process (Section~\ref{sec:requirements}).
-Then, we create a \emph{prototype} of an AI assurance framework that satisfies these design requirements (Section~\ref{sec:prototype}), containing four key components. \begin{itemize} \item \textbf{Responsibility Assignment Matrix:} a matrix delineating the different levels and types of responsibility that each stakeholder has at each stage of the AI lifecycle (Appendix Table~\ref{tab:raci}) \item \textbf{Interview Protocol:} a set of questions for each stakeholder to assess whether they discharge(d) their responsibilities appropriately (Appendix Section~\ref{sec:app-stakeholder-interview-protocol}). \item \textbf{Maturity Matrix:} a rubric that outlines best practices in every stage of the AI lifecycle, and assesses the maturity of the \emph{process} followed for designing, developing, and deploying an AI system, as well as the quality of the resulting \emph{outcomes} (Appendix Section~\ref{sec:app-maturity-matrix}). \item \textbf{Assurance Report Template:} a template for structuring the output of the assurance process, including recommendations for improvements to the system (Appendix Section~\ref{sec:app-report-format}). \end{itemize} Finally, we perform \emph{early validation} of our assurance framework (Section~\ref{sec:testing}) in two ways.
-First, we apply the assurance framework to two real-world AI systems: a business document tagging tool for downstream processing in a large private company and a housing resource allocation tool in a government agency.
+Third, we perform \emph{early validation} of our assurance framework (Section~\ref{sec:testing}) in two ways.
+We begin by applying the assurance framework to two real-world AI systems: a business document tagging tool for downstream processing in a large private company and a housing assistance resource allocation tool in a government agency.
 These two cases differ across many dimensions, including context, scale, and stakeholder involvement.
-Second, we conduct expert validation interviews with individuals who are currently industry practitioners or have extensive practitioner experience in AI assurance, auditing, or governance.
+Next, we conduct expert validation interviews with individuals who are currently industry practitioners or have extensive practitioner experience in AI assurance, auditing, or governance.
 We conduct these validations to gather initial evidence on our framework's necessity, soundness, usability, and effectiveness.
-The two validation methods complement each other: the research team's pilot applications of the framework offer deep insights into the experience of applying the framework and the specific issues it can surface in practice, while expert validation interviews offer a shallower, but external, third-person perspective assessing the framework’s perceived usability, effectiveness, and alignment with industry expectations.
+The two validation methods complement each other: the research team's pilot applications of the framework offer deep insights into the experience of applying the framework and the specific issues it can surface in practice, while expert validation interviews offer a shallower, but external, perspective assessing the framework’s perceived usability and effectiveness.
 Our findings provide initial positive evidence that our framework is necessary, sound, usable, and effective.
-However, additional evidence is necessary for comprehensive validation of our framework, and our early assessment identifies important practical considerations that future version of the framework must account for, including the need for flexibility in conducting assurance and the importance of assurance timing.
+However, additional evidence is necessary for comprehensive validation of our framework, and our early assessment identifies important practical considerations that future versions of the framework must account for, including the need for flexibility in conducting assurance and the importance of assurance timing.

 The primary contribution of this work is a blueprint for third-party assurance of AI systems, accompanied by early evidence demonstrating its necessity, soundness, usability, and effectiveness.
 While further assessment—particularly longitudinal and large-scale studies—is required to fully establish the practical value and long-term impact of this approach, the proposed framework provides a concrete and well-founded starting point for the development of standardized AI assurance procedures.
 In more mature industries, assurance practices are supported by established standards and carried out by trained, independent professionals.
 We envision a similar trajectory for AI, in which qualified assurance professionals can reliably evaluate AI systems across organizational contexts.
 Such standardization is especially critical given that many organizations developing or deploying AI systems lack the capacity or resources to design and implement bespoke assurance frameworks.
 By articulating a structured, end-to-end approach to third-party AI assurance, this work represents an important step toward that future.